zlz97/SPADE/README.md

 ## 📝 Notes on Reproducibility
 * **Runtime** : Due to the few-shot setting, the model trains and evaluates very efficiently.
 Each run typically finishes within a few minutes.

-* **Random Seeds** : All experiments are conducted with fixed random seeds for reproducibility.
-Final results are averaged over multiple runs with different random seeds.
+* **Random Seeds:** All experiments are conducted using predefined random seeds for reproducibility.
+Final results are averaged over multiple runs.

 * **Logging** : The script automatically creates a `logs/` directory during execution to save the evaluation metrics (Accuracy, Precision, Recall, Macro-F1) for each run.